camunda/camunda-docs/optimize/self-managed/optimize-deployment/configuration/getting-started.md

 Refer to the [configuration section on container settings](./system-configuration.md) for more information on how to adjust the Optimize web container configuration.

-## Elasticsearch configuration
+## Elasticsearch/OpenSearch configuration

-You can customize the [Elasticsearch connection settings](./system-configuration.md#connection-settings) as well as the [index settings](./system-configuration.md#index-settings).
+You can customize the [Elasticsearch/OpenSearch connection settings](./system-configuration.md#connection-settings) as well as the [index settings](./system-configuration.md#index-settings).

 ## Camunda 7 configuration